sashinpivotal/dsa-students/readme.md

 ## Quick Quiz after Day 2

-- What does O(n) complexity mean?
+- What does O(n) runtime complexity mean?
+- What is the runtime complexity of bubble sort in the form of Big O notation?
-- What is the runtime complexity of binary search in the form of O notation?
+- What is the runtime complexity of binary search in the form of Big O notation?
-- Can you explain how QuickSort works at the high level?
 - What does "base case" or "base condition" mean in the recursive programming?
 - If you call a method in recursive fashion without "base condition" check, what would happen?
+- Can you explain how QuickSort works at the high level?